 The Bachelor of Arts in Criminal Justice online degree program from start to finish is designed to be completed in 38 months however, it could take less time depending on how much transfer credit you receive and how many classes you take every term.
 The total program credit hours are 120.

 - HOW MUCH WILL THE ONLINE BACHELOR OF ARTS – CRIMINAL JUSTICE PROGRAM COST?

 The undergraduate rate is $434 per credit hour , no additional institutional fees.
 UVI also offers scholarships and financial aid for those who qualify.

 When Can I Start?

-Courses begin monthly, so we’re ready when you are.
+Courses begin every eight weeks, so we’re ready when you are.
 Contact us at email@example.com to learn more about our accredited degree programs, financial assistance opportunities or enrollment process.

 Bachelor of Arts – Criminal Justice Online Program Outcomes

 After successfully completing UVI’s 100% online Bachelor of Arts – Criminal Justice program, you will be able to: